 7 March 2016

-A history lesson from Jeremy Scott at Moschino?
-It happened tonight.
+Want some history lessons from Jeremy Scott at Moschino?
+Real magic happened tonight.
 Backstage Scott was talking about “bonfires of the vanities”, in Italian, “il falò delle vanità,” but he wasn’t referring to the Brian De Palma film or even the Tom Wolfe book.
-Scott was riffing on the 15th-century Dominican monks who took on the Renaissance, leading a mob through the city of Florence, burning objects of beauty art, books, furniture, and clothing.
+Scott was riffing on the 15th-century Dominican monks who took on the Renaissance, leading a mob through the city of Florence, burning objects of beauty art, books, furniture and clothing.
 Of course, the Renaissance prevailed, but those monks left a trail of ruin along the way.

 It was a great setup, one that allowed Scott to go deep with the visual puns he loves.
 Some evening dresses looked charred with burn marks circling ragged cutouts; others literally smoked as the models made their way around the runway, thanks to portable smoke machines.
 A little shimmy of the hips or a shake of the ball skirt, and fogs of vapor appeared.
 Brilliant!
 “That’s a first,” Scott announced backstage.
 Special props for milliner Stephen Jones’s singed net veils and the cigarette holder chapeau with glowing crystal embers.